jddf-examples/typescript-mongo-analytics/README.md

 1. Strip validation errors, or otherwise obfuscate them so consumers can't rely on them.
 This is bad user experience.
-2. If you ever move on to another validation system, such as if you port your service from JavaScript to some other language, re-implement `joi`'s error format.
+2. Just return `joi`'s errors.
+If you ever move on to another validation system, such as if you port your service from JavaScript to some other language, you'll have to re-implement `joi`'s error format or break clients.

 In summary, the `joi`/`ow` approach works just fine at first, and you should consider it a legitimate option.
 But down the road, it might leave you stuck